Generate QR Code and Micro QR Code

 - UTF_8_BOM and UTF_16_BEBOM: allow encoding barcode data in UTF8 and UTF16BE encodings.
 The first character is encoded as a byte order mark (BOM) character to denote the enabled encoding.
 However, the ECI_ENCODING mode is recommended for use because it is more suitable to set the encodings suitable for the QR Code standard.

-- ECI_ENCODING: applies encodings from the list defined in the ECIEncodings class.
+- ECI_ENCODING: applies encodings from the list defined in the ECIEncodings enum.

-To encode input data when the AUTO encoding mode is enabled, the library applies the encoding defined through the setCodeTextEncoding function.
+To encode input data when the AUTO encoding mode is enabled, the library applies the encoding defined in the code_text_encoding property.
 If the required encoding is not specified explicitly, UTF8 is applied.

-When the BYTES encoding mode is used, input information presented in a form of a plain byte stream is trasnformed to an array of symbols and then to a string.
+When the BYTES encoding mode is used, input information presented in a form of a plain byte stream is transformed into an array of symbols and then to a string.
 Digits from 0 to 255 can be encoded.
 If a byte stream contains digits larger than 255, this symbol gets encoded as two bytes in the UTF16LE encoding (the lower byte is put first).

 UTF_8_BOM and UTF_16_BEBOM Modes

-The ECI_ENCODING encoding mode suggests applying one of the encodings listed in the ECIEncodings class.
-Aspose.BarCode for PHP via Java supports the variety of widely used encodings.
+The ECI_ENCODING encoding mode suggests applying one of the encodings listed in the ECIEncodings enum.
+Aspose.BarCode for Python via .NET supports the variety of widely used encodings.
 In this mode, the extended channel interpretation (ECI) identifier is added to denote the enabled encoding to transfer the information about it to decoders.
 It is recommended to use the UTF8 value.

 Error Correction Level

 The QR Code group of barcode standards provides four types of Reed-Solomon error correction (EC).
-The error correction mechanism prescribes storing redundant data to facilitate automatic error detectiion and correctiion in the case of barcode image damages.
-Basically, to recover 1% of erroneous data, 2% redundancy is required.
+The error correction mechanism prescribes storing redundant data to facilitate automatic error detection and correction in the case of barcode image distortions or damages.
+To recover 1% of corrupted data, 2% redundancy is required.

-Following error correction levels are supported for QR Code types.
+Following error correction levels are supported for QR Code symbologies.

 |Error Correction Level||Data Recovery Capacity|

-For all QR Code subtypes with the exception of Micro QR, developers can use any error correction level.
-For Micro QR, different subtypes are compatible with specific EC levels only, i.e. M1 enables EC level L; M2 - levels L and M; M3 and M4 - levels L, M, and Q.
+For all QR Code subtypes with the exception of Micro QR developers can use any error correction level.
+For Micro QR Code, different subtypes are compatible with specific EC levels only, i.e. M1 enables EC level L; M2 - levels L and M; M3 and M4 - levels L, M, and Q.

 |Error Correction Level||Level L||Level M||Level Q||Level H|